gamblevore/speedie/Documentation/Objects.md

 Kinda strange syntax right?
 We are returning `||` from a function and we have an "`array of ...`"

 The "`array of ...`" means "this array contains whatever type it is that we contain".
 The same with  `||` in the function return.
 Two ways to say the same thing.

+## Reference Cycles?
+You might find yourself wondering: _"Well how do I make a tree, or a double-linked-list in Speedie, without suffering from ref-count-cycles?"_

+Its a good question, but the answer is usually... use `list`.
+Its not always true, but its a good place to start.

+`list` isnt just a normal list... its a tree-list!
+So it is very generally useful.

+`list` uses linked-lists internally... and describes a tree, while taking care of all the ref-counting issues.
+It just makes your life simple.

+`list` is useful for trees in general, but also for linked-lists.
+Otherwise, you'll have to clear the ref-cycles yourself, in order to free memory.

+...

+## Using Lists for Tabbed Windows (vs Ref Cycles)

+This last case is a bit advanced, and most people will rarely encounter this, but its worth mentioning.

+So what about a tricky case of reference cycles, that a simple tree can't avoid?
+For example, a `window` (which is a `list`) containing a tabbed-interface `button`.
+That button will have a `list` of `message` that stores the tab info (`Message` is a `list` subclass).
+We'd store that `window` reference in `message.Obj`.

+So that `list` of tabs refers to other windows.
+So now we have a cyclical reference, we have things refering to ancestors of themself in the tree!

+You can avoid this neatly: Instead of referring to the `window` within the `button`'s source list, refer to one of the subcontrols of the `window`! (not the button itself!)
+Like "place-holder" technology.
+Now, to get to the actual window, just do `(message.obj as guicontrol).window`, to get the window.
+Then you can show it.
+And not suffer cyclical references.

+Its a general principle that can be used outside of windows and tabbed interfaces.
+Refer to a direct child of the node, without refering to your own parent.
+That way, no cyclical references occur, but you have fast access to that node.

+Little tricks like this are what makes the difference between bloated over-complex solutions and fast small simple code.
+Thats what makes a good programmer.
+Knowing all the little tricks.